ibrahim-kocyigit/kocyigit-dsml/README.md

 #### A structured learning repository for mastering Machine Learning fundamentals\!

-This project consolidates my curated learning resources, organized into four pillars:
+This project consolidates my curated learning resources, organized into five pillars:

 1.  **[Math](./01_math/)**: The mathematical foundations of machine learning, including Calculus, Linear Algebra, and Statistics & Probability.
 2.  **[Toolkit](./02_toolkit//)**: The foundational Python libraries for data handling, numerical computation, and visualization, such as NumPy, Pandas, Matplotlib, and Seaborn.
 3.  **[Models](./03_models/)**: The implementation and theory of various machine learning models, from classical algorithms with Scikit-Learn to an introduction to Deep Learning with TensorFlow/Keras.
-4.  **[Methodology](./04_methodology/)**: A step-by-step implementation framework for executing data science projects, based on the Foundational Methodology for Data Science by **John B. Rollins**.
+4. **[MLOps and Deployment](./04_mlops_and_deployment/)**: Techniques and tools for packaging, serving, monitoring, and explaining machine learning models in a real-world, production environment.
-5. **[MLOps and Deployment](./05_mlops_and_deployment/)**: Techniques and tools for packaging, serving, monitoring, and explaining machine learning models in a real-world, production environment.
+5.  **[Methodology](./05_methodology/)**: A step-by-step implementation framework for executing data science projects, based on the Foundational Methodology for Data Science by **John B. Rollins**.

 ## Content Status
 _Clicking the course name will open my personal notes for that course, while clicking the creator's name will redirect you to the official course page._ (🟢 _Complete_ | 🟠 _In Progress_ | 🔴 _Not Started_)